mui/material-ui/docs/src/pages/system/global-classes/global-classes.md

 {{"demo": "pages/system/global-classes/ColorsExample.js"}}

-## Text/Typography
+## Typography

-You can apply different text styles in your components using the text classes.
+You can apply different typography styles in your components using the typography classes.

-{{"demo": "pages/system/global-classes/TextsExample.js"}}
+{{"demo": "pages/system/global-classes/TypographyExample.js"}}

 ## Elevations